Instruction-based Time Series Editing: Experiments

 (2) $\text{DTW}$ measures the similarity between two time series by finding an optimal alignment that minimizes the cumulative point-wise difference \cite{sakoe2003dynamic}.
 We use $\Delta\text{DTW}$, defined below, to measure how much closer $\hat{\mathrm{x}}$ is to the data observed with target attributes $\Tilde{\mathbf{c}}$ (denoted as $\mathcal{D}_{\Tilde{\mathbf{c}}}$) compared to $\mathrm{x}$:

 A lower negative $\Delta \mathrm{DTW}$ suggests better editability because the edited time series is closer to the real data with the target attributes.
 Following \cite{jing2024towards}, for synthetic data with ground truth, we also report MSE and MAE to evaluate the point-wise closeness between the ground truth $x_{\text{gt}}$ and the generated time series $\hat{\mathrm{x}}$.
-Further details on evaluation matrices can be found in Appendix~\ref{sup:eval_matrix}.